 For more information on TUEs and how they can be applied is available at the TUE Information Page.

-We encourage all our athletes to view the ISC’s Athlete’s Zone page for full information on doping in Ireland
+We encourage all our athletes to view Sport Ireland’s Athlete’s Zone page for full information on anti-doping in Ireland.